Yacoby/cs-large-practical/doc/manpage.md

 `--seed`
 The seed of the random number generator used to run the simulation.
 If this is not specified then time(NULL) is used.

+`--smo`
+Enables sorting of reactions so that when working out which reaction occurred the ones more likely to occur are checked first

+`--dependency-graph`
+This only updates the reaction rates that will have change by maintaining a graph of how applying a reaction will effect the rates.

 AUTHOR
 ------